Gankra/socc-pair/README.md

 * `--skip-diff` - disable json diffing (nice when you're focused on benching).
 * `--no-symbols` - prevent minidump-stackwalk from getting any symbol files, to test that situation.
 * `--mock-server` - create a local symbol server to test networking without killing your internet.
+* `--cyborg` - produce both --human and --json output from minidump-stackwalk

 ## Example Execution